-FItzroy Island has a PADI accredited dive centre attached to the resort where you can experience the wonder of diving safe introductory dives.
+The Fitzroy Island Sports Hub is a PADI accredited centre where, no matter your scuba skill level, you can experience the wonder of diving safe introductory dives.
 With qualified and highly experienced instructors you can get comfortable underwater with a dive in the dedicated dive pool before heading out to the sheltered reefs just offshore.

 For those of you who want to get your diving certification there are PADI certified courses and for qualified divers and a number of island reefs that you can explore either close to shore or from the resort tender.
 Fitzroy Island also has night dives available that can be spectacular in the right moon phase.

-Find out more at the Fitzroy Island Dive Centre.
+Find out more about the different scuba diving opportunities at Fitzroy Island here.

 Fringed by abundant fringing coral reefs, Fitzroy Island is a snorkeler’s paradise.
 Explore the warm, clear blue waters and swim amongst the tropical fish and marine life, which include the always popular clownfish and sea turtles.